-- 1. The facility must have a completed Clinical Site Information Form (CSIF) on file with the DCE.
+- The facility must have a completed Clinical Site Information Form (CSIF) on file with the DCE.
 (Visit www.apta.org/CSIF/).
 The CSIF should be updated at least once every two years. - 2.
-The facility must be willing to accept students for nine to ten week Terminal Clinical Internships. - 3.
-The facility and Mount St. Joseph University must have mutually agreed to and fully executed a current contractual agreement for clinical education in order for students to be assigned to that facility.
-(Also see MSJ Guidelines for Clinical Education Sites, CCCEs, and CIs on page 31).
+The facility must be willing to accept students for nine to ten week Terminal Clinical Education Experiences. - 3.
+The facility and Mount St. Joseph University must have mutually agreed to and fully executed a current Clinical Education Agreement in order for students to be assigned to that facility.
+(Also see MSJ Guidelines for Clinical Education Sites, SCCEs, and CIs on page 30).